Mekari Qontak

 Customer Satisfaction

-The degree to which a customer is happy or satisfied with a company’s products, services, or overall experience.
+How happy a customer is with your company’s products, services, or overall experience.

 Customer Satisfaction Score